Thank you for joining us for another season of Everybody Reads, featuring Ruth Ozeki's A Tale for the Time Being.

 More recently Ruth Ozeki won the 2022 Women’s Prize for Fiction with her fourth novel, The Book of Form and Emptiness.

 How to participate

-Extra copies of the books will be available in February 2018 at all neighborhood libraries, and e-books will be downloadable from the library catalog, thanks to the generous support of The Library Foundation.
-Readers are encouraged to share extra copies with friends, coworkers and neighbors.
+Find copies of the book at neighborhood libraries and online, thanks to the generous support of The Library Foundation.
+The library encourages readers to share extra copies with friends, coworkers and neighbors.